Skip to content

 The court heard that in the interim, a further deposit of waste was found at the same address in Tees Street and, again, evidence was found linking it to the defendant.

-Ellis failed to attend the interview or to contact the council but was given a further opportunity to come in and speak to wardens.
+Ellis failed to attend the interview or to contact us but was given a further opportunity to come in and speak to wardens.
 Again, she failed to attend or to make contact.

 For information on how to dispose of waste responsibly, and locations of the council's HWRCs, visit our recycling centres web page.